covcom/300CEM/Week_03_XML_and_Gradle/README.md

     }
     ```

-    What happens in the code above is that given the deprication rate and original price, we calculate the vehicle's current value.
+    What happens in the code above is that given the depreciation rate and original price, we calculate the vehicle's current value.
 You could use more sophisticated algorithms in your app.
 But in this simple example, we use a rate of 80%.
 Note for values of double type, we have to round it to a desired decimal place otherwise you'll be given a long decimal number.

     > There's a good story for this called [Pentium FDIV bug](https://en.wikipedia.org/wiki/Pentium_FDIV_bug).
 Also, check this out [What Every Computer Scientist Should Know About Floating-Point Arithmetic](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).